The geometry of the conjugacy problem in lamplighter groups: Lamplighter groups as Diestel--Leader groups

-Let $T$ be a tree and $\omega$ a boundary point of $T$.
-For any vertex $x$ in $T$ there is a unique geodesic ray emerging from $x$ that is asymptotic to $\omega$.
+For any vertex $x$ in $T$ there is a unique geodesic ray emerging from $x$ that is in $\omega$.
 Given a pair of vertices, $x,y$, the corresponding rays will coincide from some vertex $x \curlywedge y$ onwards.
-Using the terminology of \cite{BNW08}, $x \curlywedge y$ is called the \emph{greatest common ancestor} of $x$ and $y$.
-After fixing a basepoint $x_0$ in the vertex set of $T$ we can define a Busemann function $\mathfrak{h}$ on the vertices of $T$ as
+We call this the \emph{greatest common ancestor} of $x$ and $y$.